 Some part of that software may actually implement a smartcard application others may provide standard services.
-Nevertheless, this distinction doesn't matter here so that the Smartcard Embedded Software can be considered as being application dependent whereas the the communication with an external interface device, the cryptographic co-processors for Triple-DES or AES, the FameXE co-processor for basic arithmetic functions to perform asymmetric cryptographic algorithms, the random numbers generator and chip configuration.
+Nevertheless, this distinction doesn't matter here so that the Smartcard Embedded Software can be considered as being application dependent whereas the IC Dedicated Software is definitely not.

+Special Function Registers Registers used to access and configure the functions for the communication with an external interface device, the cryptographic co-processors for Triple-DES or AES, the FameXE co-processor for basic arithmetic functions to perform asymmetric cryptographic algorithms, the random numbers generator and chip configuration.